isomerpages/govtech-corp/_for-citizens/Digital Services/SGFinDex.md

 financial portfolio would have been a cumbersome task, as there was no ecosystem to facilitate data sharing among government agencies and financial institutions.</p>
-<p>But that has changed today.
-Working with the Monetary Authority of Singapore,
+<p>But that has changed today. <a href="https://www.sgfindex.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"><u>SGFinDex</u></a> is a joint initiative
+by the <a href="https://www.mas.gov.sg/development/fintech/sgfindex" rel="noopener noreferrer nofollow" target="_blank"><u>Monetary Authority of Singapore (MAS)</u></a> and
-the Smart Nation and Digital Government Group, The Association of Banks in Singapore as well as 16 financial institutions, we have created Singapore Financial Data Exchange (SGFinDex).
-It is the world's first public digital infrastructure that uses a national digital identity to allow individuals to manage and access financial information held across different government agencies and financial institutions.</p>
+the Smart Nation and Digital Government Group (SNDGG) in collaboration with <a href="https://abs.org.sg/consumer-banking/sgfindex" rel="noopener noreferrer nofollow" target="_blank"><u>The Association of Banks in Singapore</u></a> and seven participating banks.
+It is the world’s first public digital infrastructure that uses a national digital identity to allow individuals to manage and access financial information held across different government agencies and financial institutions.</p>
 <p>To date, SGFinDex has 150,000 users, connected 290,000 bank accounts and
 facilitated 620,000 data retrievals.</p>
 <p></p>